-3. APPLICABILITY.
+3. APPLICABLITY.

 a.
 Departmental Applicability.
 Except for the equivalencies/exemptions in paragraph 3.c., the provisions of this Order apply to all Departmental organizational elements negotiating and entering into CRADAs performed under Title 15 United States Code (U.S.C.), Section 3710a.
-Government-Owned, Contractor-Operated (GOCO) facility contractors are authorized to enter into CRADAs by Department of Energy Acquisition Regulation (DEAR) 970.5227-3, Technology Transfer Mission clause.
+Government-Owned, Contractor-Operated (GOCO) facility contractors, also referred to as Management and Operating (M&O) contractors are authorized to enter into CRADAs by inclusion of the Department of Energy Acquisition Regulation (DEAR) 970.5227-3, Technology Transfer Mission clause.
 Government-Owned, Government-Operated (GOGO) facilities are authorized to enter into CRADAs by delegation of authority.

+- b.
 The Administrator of the National Nuclear Security Administration (NNSA) will assure that NNSA employees comply with their responsibilities under this directive.
 Nothing in this directive will be construed to interfere with the NNSA Administrator's authority under section 3212(d) of Public Law (P.L.)
-106-65 to establish Administration-specific policies, unless disapproved by the Secretary.
+106-65 to establish Administration-specific policies, unless disapproved by the Secretary. - c.

-- b.
 Contractors.
 Except for the equivalencies/exemptions in paragraph 3.c., the Contractor Requirements Document (CRD), Attachment 1, sets forth requirements of this Order that apply to contracts that include the CRD.
-The CRD must be included in all DOE facility contracts under which contractors negotiate and enter into CRADAs under the National Competitiveness Technology Transfer Act of 1989. - c.
-Equivalencies/Exemptions for DOE O 483.1A.
-Equivalencies and Exemptions to this Order are processed in accordance with DOE O 251.1C, Departmental Directives Program. - (1) Equivalency.
-In accordance with the responsibilities and authorities assigned by Executive Order 12344, codified at 50 USC sections 2406 and 2511, and to ensure consistency throughout the joint Navy/DOE Naval Nuclear Propulsion Program, the Deputy Administrator for Naval Reactors (Director) will implement and oversee requirements and practices pertaining to this directive for activities under the Director's cognizance, as deemed appropriate.
+The CRD must be included in all DOE facility contracts under which contractors negotiate and enter into CRADAs under the National Competitiveness Technology Transfer Act of 1989. - d.
+Equivalencies/Exemptions for DOE O 483.1B.
+Equivalencies and Exemptions to this Order are processed in accordance with DOE O 251.1C, Departmental Directives Program, and its successors.